andypan1/andypan1/README.md

 I'm currently an undergraduate student at the University of Michigan - Ann Arbor.
 I'm majoring in Computer Science, and interested in pursuring a career in software engineering.

 ### About Me
-💻 I'm continuing learning C++, and starting to learn Swift and the Xcode environment.
+💻 I'm continuing learning C++, and starting to learn SQL and Javascript.
 Also brushing up on my Python.

 📚 I'm currently working on my degree, personal projects, and leetcode.